bvibber/ogv.js/readme.md

 ogv.js
 ======

-libogg, libvorbis, libtheora, and libopus compiled to JavaScript with Emscripten.
+libogg, libvorbis, libtheora, libopus, and libnestegg compiled to JavaScript with Emscripten.

 ## Current status